Heeding Hindu organisations' plea, Udupi temple bans Muslims from doing business on premises | Law-Order

 - India

+The Udupi District Street Vendors and Traders Association has urged the district administration to allow Muslim street vendors to carry out business during Hindu festivals and annual temple fairs.

-In a memorandum to the temple management, Kapu-based Tulunadu Hindu Sena appealed that no Muslim should be allowed to do trading during the 'Suggi Maari Puja' festival.
+In a memorandum to the temple management, Kaup-based Tulunadu Hindu Sena appealed that no Muslim should be allowed to do trade during the 'Suggi Maari Puja' festival.

 ''No Muslim should be given place to put up stalls during the Maari Puja festival.
 If the Muslims are allowed to put up their stalls, you (temple authorities) alone will be responsible for the problem and the danger.
 Hence, you should not give place to Muslims to put up stalls,'' the Hindu Sena said.

-Prakash K of the Hindu Jagarana Vedike said the Maari Puje in Kapu town is a very big festival in Udupi district in which a large number of Muslim traders do business here.
+On his part, Prakash K of the Hindu Jagarana Vedike said the Maari Puje in Kaup town is a very big festival in Udupi district in which a large number of Muslim traders do business.

 ''Those who have no respect for our Gods, our religious places and follow a different faith should not do business during our religious festivals.
-This was the appeal by the Hindu community to the Marigudi temple management,'' he told reporters.
+This was the appeal by the Hindu community to the Marigudi temple management,'' he said.

 Explaining the reason behind the appeal, he said recently the Muslim traders had observed bandh across the state against the hijab verdict by the Karnataka High Court.

-The full bench of the Karnataka High Court led by Chief Justice Ritu Raj Awasthi in its March 15 order dismissed petitions by some girls from Udupi who had demanded that hijab should be permitted inside the educational institutions where there is a uniform dress rule.
+The full bench led by Chief Justice Ritu Raj Awasthi in its March 15 order dismissed petitions by some girls from Udupi who had demanded that hijab should be permitted inside the educational institutions where there is a uniform dress code.

 The court said hijab is not an essential religious practice and uniform dress rule should be followed.
-Two days after the verdict, Muslims on a call given by the Ameer-e-Shariat Maulana Sagir Ahmed Khan Rashdi, observed the bandh on March 17.
+Two days after the verdict, Muslims on a call given by the Ameer-e-Shariat Maulana Sagir Ahmed Khan Rashdi, observed the bandh.
 They did not open their shops and business establishments.

 ''They (Muslims) don't have any respect for the law of the land and the High Court verdict.
 Hindu society should not give chance to such traitors to do business,'' Prakash said.